The basic principles of Christianity are explained here.

 A great proportion of Christians do accept these commitments.

 The ‘Lord’ aspect of the above term firstly requires an explanation.
-It refers to Jesus as being God himself, i.e. the God of the Old Testament (the pre-Jesus Books of the Bible); the great “I AM”.
+It refers to ‘Jesus being God himself‘.
+That is, as well as being Jesus, he is also the God of the Old Testament (the pre-Jesus Books of the Bible); the great “I AM”.
 As I have already indicated above, the Father and the Son are two persons of the Holy Trinity.
 Both declared themselves to be I AM within the Bible.
 The Father did so in the Old Testament (Exodus 3:14), possibly 500 to 600 years before Jesus was born, and then the Son did so in John 8:58.
-Two related verses are quoted in full on the “About” of this website.
+The two related verses are quoted in full on the “About website” article of this website.

 The ‘Saviour’ aspect of the statement, as explained under the previous sub section, is straightforward.
 We are to believe that Jesus laid down his physical life in a very painful manner to pay for our wrongdoings; our sins, so as to enable us to have eternal life.
+From the New Testament:

-He has saved each of us Christians from permanent death after our physical lives end.
-As a result of being saved through faith, Christians are freed to concentrate on a close loving relationship with God.
-In essence, that is what God desires above all else; that is why we individually have been created.
+Jesus, through his sacrifice on the cross, ‘saved’ each of us Christians from permanent death after our physical lives end.
+As a result of being saved through faith, Christians are freed to concentrate on a close loving and faithful relationship with God.
+In essence, that is what God desires above all else.
+That is why we individually have been created.

-3. CHRISTIANITY’S SIMPLE RULES OF ‘LOVE’
+4. CHRISTIANITY’S SIMPLE RULES OF ‘LOVE’

-3.1 Jesus’ answer
+4.1 Jesus’ answer

 Two new commandments

-When it comes to actual laws and rules for guidance in our lives, Jesus himself provided clear advice.
+When it comes to actual ‘laws and rules’ for guidance in our lives, Jesus himself provided clear advice.

 What they mean for us

-So, love of God and our fellow humans fundamentally underpins Christian ‘law’.
-Mind you, this is not to say that other laws, i.e. within the Old Testament, are of no relevance at all.
-Also Jesus himself added further standards for us to follow, and these are documented in the New Testament.
-Please see the article, “Christian rules and laws” to better understand how rules and laws affect Christians.
+So, love of God and our fellow humans underpins Christian ‘law’.
+Bear in mind though, this is not to say that other laws, i.e. within the Old Testament, are of no relevance at all.
+Also Jesus himself added further standards for us to follow, and these are also documented in the New Testament.
+Again, please see the article, “Rules, laws and commandments” to better understand how rules and laws do affect Christians.

 By the way, the word ‘love’ in the Bible (in relation to our fellow humans) means more ‘to deeply care about’ than as we apply the word today.
 That is a deeper or more significant emotion reserved for those who are very close to us personally.

-3.2 Love of God
+4.2 Love of God

-Ultimately, our contentedness with life improves as growth towards Christ-likeness takes place, and our love of God increases.
-And look, do not worry too much, if that all seems a bit too much.
+Ultimately, our contentedness with life improves as growth towards ‘Christ-likeness’ takes place, and our love of God increases.
+And hey, do not worry too much, if that all seems a bit too much.
 It just happens.
-Slowly but surely, as our faith becomes sound.
+Slowly but surely, as our ‘faith becomes sound‘.

-3.3 Love of our Neighbours
+4.3 Love of our Neighbours

 When we grasp that, we can see that the old Ten Commandments, i.e. those ones that relate to our fellow human beings, should not need to be stated.
 For example, everybody should understand that it is wrong to steal from people we love (i.e. people that we ‘care about’ as much as we ‘care about’ ourselves)!
 Similarly, we would not covert (lust after) or enter into adultery with the life partner of someone we deeply care for etc.

-3.4 If we are saved anyway, why obey the rules?
+4.4 If we are saved anyway, why obey the rules?